-- You will also be given specific instructions about which medicines to take and which to stop taking pre-operatively. - Instructions will be given how to wash your operative leg using Hibiclens the evening before surgery and again the morning of your surgery. - You will be reminded not to eat after midnight the evening prior to your surgery, but may be encouraged to drink a clear liquid like Gatorade when you first arise that morning. - Types of anesthesia and specific strategies to prevent and control any post-operative pain will be discussed. - You will learn about post-operative activities which start the day of your surgery with standing and walking. - You will be aided in developing a specific post-discharge plan. - If you would like we will help you arrange for a private room with concierge meals with extra services ahead of time. - We will also be happy to address any questions you have about your insurance coverage and care options after discharge.
+- You will also be given specific instructions about which medicines to take and which to stop taking pre-operatively. - Instructions will be given how to wash your operative leg using Hibiclens the evening before surgery and again the morning of your surgery. - You will be reminded not to eat or drink after midnight prior to your surgery. - Types of anesthesia and specific strategies to prevent and control any post-operative pain will be discussed. - You will learn about post-operative activities which start the day of your surgery with standing and walking. - You will be aided in developing a specific post-discharge plan. - If you would like, we will help you arrange for a private room with concierge meals and extra services ahead of time. - We will also be happy to address any questions you have about your insurance coverage and care options after discharge.